sara-parker/KUL_Masters_Thesis/README.md

 3. This script does the following:
 - Creates and runs OLS regression model for full sample and individual CAR terciles
 - Presents regression results and diagnostic tests for regression assumptions

+* Note that regression output is only in the console (no output file).
+All regressions are run on data from ./output/winsorized_annual_balance_sheet_data.xlsx.